highchair/artinruins-com/_property/alice-building-pvd.md

 ### Current Events

+More photos of the spaces can be found at [@WestminsterLofts on Instagram](//www.instagram.com/westminsterlofts/){:target="_blank"}.
 Leasing information for commercial storefront space and residential lofts is available from [WestminsterLofts.com](//westminsterlofts.com){:target="_blank"}.

 ### History